 Pinterest.
 The new social media for people aspiring to cook better, have glossier hair and to find funny pictures of cats in bread.
-For people who haven’t tried it out yet, it is a site that acts like a huge electronic pin board (get-it – what a clever bunch of people who name it) so if you see on a website something like a recipe you want to try out later you can ‘pin-it’ to refer to it later.
-I have friends who are wedding planners and dress makers, who use it almost as an electronic planner for clients.
+For people who haven’t tried it out yet, it is a site that acts as a huge electronic pin board (get-it – what a clever bunch of people who name it) so if you see on a website something like a recipe you want to try out later you can ‘pin-it’ to refer to it later.
+I have friends who are wedding planners and dressmakers, who use it almost as an electronic planner for clients.

-I settled on try out a home made Nutella recipe- as Nutella is a thing of beauty, whether just eating it off the spoon watching a rom-com, warm toast or in cakes or ice creams- it’s incredible!
+I settled on trying out a homemade Nutella recipe- as Nutella is a thing of beauty, whether just eating it off the spoon watching a rom-com, warm toast or in cakes or ice creams- it’s incredible!
 I know in an earlier post I mentioned how I don’t like cooking with American cup measurements, with this recipe it just seemed easier to use them than measure out the ingredients which the conversions were odd grams etc..
 The comments on the recipe, said how the Nutella was far too wet and that 1/2 a cup less of the milk would help.
 I tried it with the less milk and wished I had added a splash more milk before it set as it was a firm ganache, rather than a spread.
 Below I’ve put the full amount so use your senses when it comes to adding it.

-1 cup of milk chocolate, chopped
+1 cup of Milk Chocolate (chopped)